unhcr/Jetson/Finding-the-Nexus/FindTheNexusDeepLearning/README.md

 2. If you can't use a local GPU, you can use cloud platforms such as AWS, GCP, and FloydHub to train your networks on a GPU.[The project can be oppend also using  Google Colab](https://colab.research.google.com/) or using  [Kaggle Kernels](https://www.kaggle.com)
 3. How to reproduce the results can be found in [Jupyter Notebook  file](https://github.com/unhcr/Jetson/blob/master/Finding-the-Nexus/FindTheNexusDeepLearning/VHI%20and%20Displacements%20from%20Somanlia.ipynb) the same dataset split between training and testing for predicting and checking the prediction

+---

+### Examples

+**Predict the weekly VHI of Somalia**

+> Here provide an example of how to predict the weekly VHI of Somalia using your model for a specified time period.
+This should be packaged into a separate script ready to be used.